 Original iOS 13 issues

 The problem: Third-party keyboard bug

-Apple issued a special security warning about third-party keyboard apps in iOS 13.
-You can run third-party keyboards such as Gboard or SwiftKey, or a slew of others as stand-alone apps, or they can request full access to your OS to communicate with other apps on your device to provide additional features.
-A bug in iOS 13 might cause these apps to gain full access even without your approval.
-The bug only affects keyboards that feature full access, which means that Apple’s built-in keyboard or any other keyboard apps that don’t seek full access are not affected by the bug.
+Apple had issued a special security warning about third-party keyboard apps in iOS 13.
+You could run third-party keyboards such as Gboard or SwiftKey, or a slew of others as stand-alone apps, or they can request full access to your OS to communicate with other apps on your device to provide additional features.
+A bug in iOS 13 could cause these apps to gain full access even without your approval.
+The bug only affected keyboards that feature full access, which means that Apple’s built-in keyboard or any other keyboard apps that don’t seek full access are not affected.
 With full access, keyboard developers can capture keystroke data.
 With full access, Gboard lets you perform Google searches directly from the keyboard that are sent to Google.
-You may trust Google or not, but do you trust another lesser known third-party app with the same information?
+You may trust Google or not, but do you trust another lesser-known third-party app with the same information?